sebi-cozminca/SkillyPlayground/doc/02_azure_sql_managed_instance/02_azure_sql_managed_instance.md

     ![k0a3eb1l.jpg](../../media/k0a3eb1l.jpg)

+{: .important }
->[!knowledge] For more information, see the [syntax to enable trace flags](https://learn.microsoft.com/en-us/sql/t-sql/database-console-commands/dbcc-traceon-transact-sql?view=sql-server-ver16).
+> For more information, see the [syntax to enable trace flags](https://learn.microsoft.com/en-us/sql/t-sql/database-console-commands/dbcc-traceon-transact-sql?view=sql-server-ver16).

 ===